Author: John Horne, Product Development Manager

 Today, the UK will experience winter solstice marking the shortest day of the year with just over seven hours of daylight.
 To be precise, the solstice itself is the moment the earth’s axis is tilted at its furthest point from the Sun.
 Unlike our southern hemisphere friends, those of us living in the northern hemisphere, experience the sun at its lowest point in the sky.
 Last night (20 December) was, therefore, the longest night of the year – with the Sun typically rising at 08.03 am GMT on Friday 21 December.

-December 2018: Video Footage of the solareye80 working on the longest night of the year
+December 2018: Video Footage of Solareye80 ground lights working on the longest night of the year.